deepjyotisaha/eag17/code/README.md

 Create a visually appealing tic-tac-toe game, use a single step of Coder Agent but use multiple iterations to enhance visual appeal!
 You must have seperate files for HTML, JS and CSS

 Create a new tictactoe game that two people can play, it should have a timer of 10 seconds to make the play and when one user wins, they get a point.
 User should be able to reset and play another game.
 Maintain and display points tally.
 Whoever gets 3 points first wins.
-Use ONLY ONE step of CoderAgent but use multiple iterations (call_self=True) to enhance visual appeal!
+Use ONLY ONE step of CoderAgent but use MULTIPLE ITERATIONS (call_self=True) of the same step!
 You dont need any clarifications.
+You dont need to build reports.
+Use beautiful theme and colour schemes, layout etc. You get extra money for making this visually appealing!

+Create a new tictactoe game that two people can play, it should have a timer of 10 seconds to make the play and when one user wins, they get a point.
+User should be able to reset and play another game.
+Maintain and display points tally.
+Whoever gets 3 points first wins.
+Have multiple files for HTML, JS and CSS.
+Use ONLY ONE step of CoderAgent but use MULTIPLE ITERATIONS (call_self=True) of the same step to enrich the game logic, visual or layout!
+You dont need any clarifications.
+You dont need to build reports.
 Use beautiful theme and colour schemes, layout etc. You get extra money for making this visually appealing!